rbind/yutani/content/post/2018-06-03-anatomy-of-gghighlight.md

 ## Data

-Supose we have this data:
+Suppose we have this data:

 |  x|  y|type | value|